moq-wg/moq-transport/draft-ietf-moq-transport.md

 A value of 0x0 indicates the original publisher's Group Order SHOULD be used.
 Values larger than 0x2 are a protocol error.

-* Filter Type: Identifies the type of filter, which also indicates whether the StartGroup/StartObject fields will be present.

 * StartGroup: The start Group ID.

 * StartObject: The start Object ID.

 * EndGroup: The end Group ID.
-Only present for the "AbsoluteRange" filter type.

 * EndObject: The end Object ID, plus 1.
 A value of 0 means the entire group is requested.
-Only present for the "AbsoluteRange" filter type.

 * Parameters: The parameters are defined in {{version-specific-params}}.